API

-Electrolyte data
+Electrolyte and cell data

 LiquidElectrolytes.AbstractElectrolyteData